AdobeDocs/experience-manager-cloud-service.en/help/assets/assets-prime.md

 ![Services for Collaborator users](assets/aem-assets-collaborator-users.png)

 `Adobe Express` and `AEM Assets Collaborator Users` services are enabled by default.
-You can turn the toggle off and on, as per your requirements.
+You can turn the toggle off and on, as per your requirements, however, Adobe recommends to use the default services enabled for the product profiles.

 ## Onboard AEM Assets Power users {#onboard-power-users}